olcf/olcf-user-docs/software/UMS/index.rst

 .. note::

-  The UMS program is currently supported on Summit, Andes, and Spock.
+  The UMS program is not currently available on all OLCF systems.

 To apply to the UMS program, fill out the application at:
 `https://my.olcf.ornl.gov/project-application-new <https://my.olcf.ornl.gov/project-application-new>`_.